-1821 Several arguments can be used to come to that conclusion.
-First, the essential obligation of CRAs under the rating contract with an issuer is also identified in the terms and conditions included in the agreements with online subscribers.
-The agreement with Moody's, for example, stipulates that the CRA is paid a fee by the issuer for its services ranging from \$1,500 to \$2,400,000.
+569. The second approach is to be preferred.
+Following Article 1156 BCC, 1820 judges have to find the common intent of the parties rather than sticking to the literal meaning of the words in the contract when a dispute arises.
+The real intent of CRAs and subscribers has to be found by interpreting the agreement including the online terms and conditions.
+The common intent can be determined by examining the expressed written intention of the CRA and subscribers in the user agreement.
+Judges may, with respect to the evidential force of a written instrument, also take into consideration extrinsic elements (that is evidence not contained in the user agreement itself) to find the common intent.
+These, for example, include the conduct of the parties while performing the online subscriber agreement, the practices that parties have established between themselves or the nature by the issuer for its services ranging from \$1,500 to \$2,400,000.
 Moody's, nonetheless, maintains policies and procedures to safeguard the independence of its ratings and rating processes.
 Similarly, S&P separates certain business activity units from each other to preserve the independence and objectivity of each activity.
 Moreover, investors that register online surely benefit from independent ratings and other reliable and objective information (H. OOGHE et al (eds.), The Economic and Business Consequences of the EMU: A Challenge for Governments, Financial Institutions, and Firms, Massachusetts, Springer Science & Business Media, 2000, 416-417; A.N.R.
 SY, "The Systemic Regulation of Credit Rating Agencies and Rated Markets", International Monetary Fund, IMF Working Paper 09/129, 2009, 11-13).
 Second, disclaimers included in the user agreements generally apply to losses arising out of or in connection with the access and use of ratings available on the website of the CRAs.
 The rating that has been issued under the original rating agreement will probably also be available on the website.
 Subscribers thus consult a rating, which has been provided under the rating agreement with the issuer.
 They can expect that CRAs complied with their essential obligation under the original agreement when giving the rating.
 Thus, the essential obligation under the initial rating agreement with the issuer also constitute the basis for the contract with the subscriber.
 Third, the broad wording used in the online disclaimers indicates that CRAs are expected to perform more under the user agreement than merely giving access to ratings or making them public.
-The exclusion for any losses following the use of ratings seems not necessary if CRAs would not 'fear' claims by subscribers when an incorrect rating is issued.
+The exclusion for any losses following the use of ratings seems not necessary if CRAs would not fear' claims by subscribers when an incorrect rating is issued.
 If CRAs are only bound to give subscribers access to ratings or allow them to use credit ratings to compare financial products without this being investment advice, such broad exclusion clauses would not be necessary.
 The use of exclusion clauses seems also contradictory with the fact that a CRA's statements and codes of conduct stress that ratings are mere opinions and that subscribers should never rely on them to make investment decisions.
 If a rating is only an opinion that can be compared with an article written by financial journalists, why do CRAs still incorporate clauses that exclude their liability in nearly all cases?